untitle1/HLS-final-project/README.md

 ![image](https://user-images.githubusercontent.com/102477116/175839677-e02ee008-b107-4fa9-a72e-42415934c72f.png)

 __Current Result__
-Due to some activate function and data type that not support on Brevitas:
+Due to some activate function and data type that is not supported on Brevitas:
 1.QuantTanh  2.QuantConvTranspose2d  3.QuantSigmoid  4.QuantType.FP
 and on FINN:
 1.QuantUpsample  2.QuantTanh  3.QuantSigmoid